YaShen998/GATES/readme.md

 # Cost-aware Dynamic Workflow Scheduling via Deep Reinforcement Learning
-This repository hosts the implementation of our two research works in Cost-aware Dynamic Workflow Scheduling:
+This repository hosts the implementation of our several research works in Cost-aware Dynamic Workflow Scheduling:

 1. *GATES: Cost-aware Dynamic Workflow Scheduling via Graph Attention Networks and Evolution Strategy,*
   **To appear in IJCAI 2025.**